carlomazzaferro/scikit-hts/CONTRIBUTING.rst

 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+Github Actions will then deploy to PyPI if tests pass.